CleverCloud/Go-New-Relic-example/README.md

 ### Step 4: a note

 The code in `main.go` contains the code in a new `init` block.
-You can also add it your `main fucntion.
+You can also add it your `main` function.
 Both options are viable.

 Don't forget to run `go run .` to compile and deploy before pushing your code.